na-na-hi/renget/archive/overelming.md

 *(This is it, my first day as a member of this guild.
 What should I do today?
 I guess the first step would be having breakfast.)*

-As I floated through the hallways, I tried to recall the guildhall’s layout from when I was walking with the Guildmaster last night.
+As I floated through the hallways, I tried to recall the guildhall’s layout from when I was walking with the Guildmaster in the previous night.

 *(Ah, that’s right.
 Last night I heard shouts telling someone to leave the kitchen.
 I think it came from the first floor…)*